sonos/torch-to-nnef/examples/speech_enhancement/dpdfnet/README.md

 | `dpdfnet2_48khz_hr`  | 48 kHz      | 480 | 960   | 2            |
 | `dpdfnet8_48khz_hr`  | 48 kHz      | 480 | 960   | 8            |

-The 48 kHz HR variants need an extra fixup at load time: the upstream `MagNorm48` / `SpecNorm48` register their `var0` / `s0` buffers via `torch.full(shape, int)` which infers `int64`, and the forward then divides a float32 tensor by the buffer (tract rejects "no super type for F32 and I64"). `export.py` recasts those buffers to float32 before export.
+The 48 kHz HR variants check out with no example-side fixups; the upstream `MagNorm48` `var0` int64 buffer that used to need a manual recast is now handled in t2n itself: float-result unary ops (`sqrt`, `log`, `exp`, trig, ...) emit an explicit input cast when the trace records a dtype promotion, matching PyTorch's standard integer-to-float promotion.
+HF checkpoints' leftover `num_batches_tracked` keys (BatchNorm counters the streaming class doesn't have) are filtered before strict-load.

 ## Inputs / outputs (per frame)